blemoine/ts-remove-any/README.md

 Don't forget to re-run your formatter and typechecker afterward, `ts-remove-any` may reformat your code, and leave some type errors.

-More options are available, and can be found from the cli help
+More options are available, and can be found from the cli help.

+---

+[This bug](https://github.com/dsherret/ts-morph/pull/1380) in ts-morph is blocking some transformation if you're using `ts-remove-any` from npx.
+The other solution is [to clone the repository](github.com/blemoine/ts-remove-any), execute `npm install` and then `npx ts-node src/index.ts`
+That way a patch will be applied, and you will benefit from the latest feature of `ts-remove-any`

 ```
 npx ts-remove-any --help